solana-labs/solana/book/src/running-validator/validator-stake.md

 Note that a stake account may only be used once, so after deactivation, use the cli's `withdraw-stake` command to recover the previously staked lamports.

-Be sure and redeem your credits before withdrawing all your lamports.
-Once the account is fully withdrawn, the account is destroyed.